sid-krish/rhometa/README.md

 --output_dir [str], default:[Rho_Est_Output], Directory to save results in
 ```

---depth_range, specfies the minimum and maximum depth to look at.
+--depth_range, specifies the minimum and maximum depth to look at.
 Maximum depth will be used for subsampling and analysis even if higher depth lookup tables are available.

 <!-- ISSUES AND CONTRIBUTING -->